 The misconception in Battlefy was that user research would be expensive and that it would take too much time.
 I proved the value of user research to the leadership team and company through SCOUT by showing the team how learnings directly impacted the product.
 Pragmatic user research is about choosing the right tools to maximize your learning outcomes.

-Taking the time to conduct user research saves us time and money in the long run by providing the information we need to make the right decisions more quickly, producing better designs that require fewer changes, and delivering a more successful product.
+Taking the time to conduct user research saved us time and money in the long run by providing the information we need to make the right decisions more quickly, producing better designs that require fewer changes, and delivering a more successful product.

 Understanding our users gave us the confidence of knowing where to start, what experiments were worth running, what features were worth building -- because there are many great ideas but if we want to learn as quickly as possible, we must build products that resonated with our target market.